keatura/my-ordinary-vault-md/TTRPG/unsorted characters/Zadkiel.md

 - "I'm not that kind of person" / "You cant ask me to do that",
 - "I thought you loved me",
 - "No matter what I do, it will never be good enough."
+- what would they do if they were forced to wear a maid dress?
+- what would they do if they were forced to wear a bunny suit?

 # Backstory